mavryk-network/flexmasa/src/doc/mini-net.md

     $ flexmasa mini  \
                --size 3 --time-between-blocks 8 --number-of-boot 2 \
-               --octez-node /path/to/octez-repo/octez-node \
+               --mavkit-node /path/to/mavkit-repo/mavkit-node \
-               --octez-client /path/to/octez-repo/octez-client \
+               --mavkit-client /path/to/mavkit-repo/mavkit-client \
-               --octez-baker /path/to/octez-repo/octez-baker-alpha \
+               --mavkit-baker /path/to/mavkit-repo/mavkit-baker-alpha \
-               --octez-endorser /path/to/octez-repo/octez-endorser-alpha \
+               --mavkit-endorser /path/to/mavkit-repo/mavkit-endorser-alpha \
-               --octez-accuser /path/to/octez-repo/octez-accuser-alpha
+               --mavkit-accuser /path/to/mavkit-repo/mavkit-accuser-alpha

 The above command starts 3 nodes, activates the protocol `alpha` with a block-time of 8 seconds (`alpha` is the development protocol of the `master` branch; it *mimics* the `mainnet` one), and starts baking daemons for 2 bootstrap-baker accounts.

-* If you are using the docker image, valid `octez-*` executables are already in the `$PATH`.
+* If you are using the docker image, valid `mavkit-*` executables are already in the `$PATH`.
 * The following sections assume you have these figured out (as additional arguments or in the `$PATH`).